aws/aws-cdk/packages/@aws-cdk/aws-efs/README.md

 ### Create an Amazon EFS file system

-A Virtual Private Cloud (VPC) is required where you want EC2 instances to connect to your file system.
+A Virtual Private Cloud (VPC) is required to create an Amazon EFS file system.
 The following example creates a file system that is encrypted at rest, running in `General Purpose` performance mode, and `Bursting` throughput mode and does not transition files to the Infrequent Access (IA) storage class.